CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 the configuration file, such as Marlin.
 You can even edit the configuration file on the web interface (more about this later) and hit a button to reset the printer and load the new configuration.
 This makes tuning much more efficient.

+There are 3 different types of configurations for the QQ-S Pro in the *configurations* folder:

+1. QQ-S Pro Stock
+2. QQ-S With Filament Sensor
+3. QQ-S With BL Touch
+4. QQ-S Pro With BL Touch and Filament Sensor

 Hardware you will need:

 1. Raspberry Pi w/ SD Card
-1.1 (optional) Webcam
+2. (optional) Webcam
-2. QQ-S Pro Delta Printer
+3. QQ-S Pro Delta Printer
-3. Computer (PC,Mac,Linux)
+4. Computer (PC, Mac, Linux)

 Software you will need: